Efgar/SimpleSocialNetWork/README.md

 This application is made with maven, in order to compile please run ``clean package``.

-If you also want to generate a docker image, run ``clean package dockerfile:build``.

 ## Running the application
 Next are the instructions to run the application in different ways, please note that in all cases the application will start under address 'localhost:8080' and the application root will be 'simplesocialnetwork' (i.e. [localhost:8080/simplesocialnetwork](localhost:8080/simplesocialnetwork))